jdbateman/Lendivine/README.md

 * Select the Cart button in a particular table view cell to add the loan to the cart.
 * Select the Back bar button item to navigate back to the Countries screen.

-#### 10. Countries Map View
+#### 10. Map Search

-The Countries Map view displays and MkMapView.
+The Map Search screen displays an MKMapView.
 Tap to select a country on the map.
-The app queries the Kiva API for loans in the country you selected and displays them in the Country Loans View.
+The app queries the Kiva API for loans in the selected country and displays them in the Country Loans View.

 ### Technical highlights